The origins of the PIGOTT family from which the PEMBERTON-PIGOTTs of Slevoy descend remain somewhat obscure.

 1. John PEMBERTON.

-2. Jane PEMBERTON; married Jehoshabeath MADDOCKS, of Meath Street, Dublin, Linen-draper; his will dated 10 September 1717 [Quaker Will records], naming his wife Jane, parents Joseph (deceased) and Amy MADDOCKS, numerous nephews and cousins, his mother-in-law Jane PEMBERTON, brother-in-law John PEMBERTON and sister Elizabeth wife of David VICKERS; she probably married secondly, Mr LECKY, with issue:
+2. Jane PEMBERTON; married in Dublin, 4th 8mo (October) 1715, to Jehoshabeath (Joshua) MADDOCK, of Meath Street, Dublin, Linen-draper (Family witnesses included Amy, Jacob, Eliza, Ann Jr, Hannah, Joseph and Abraham MADDOCK, Jane, Henry and Elizabeth PEMBERTON, Elizabeth VICKERS, Elizabeth BUDDEN, Henry DENT, Mary and John FALKINER, Joseph FADE, Abell STRETTLE, Edward and Abigail FAWCETT, and Benjamin and Joseph FULLER); his will dated 10 September 1717 [Quaker Will records], naming his wife Jane, parents Joseph (deceased) and Amy MADDOCKS, numerous nephews and cousins, his mother-in-law Jane PEMBERTON, brother-in-law John PEMBERTON, and sister Elizabeth wife of David VICKERS.

 4. Elizabeth PEMBERTON; married David VICKERS.